xylabs/sdk-js/packages/assert/README.md

 `T`

+The value of the expression (guaranteed to be truthy)

 ### Deprecated

-- passing a message will soon be required
+Use overload with message function instead - passing a message will soon be required

+### Throws

+Error with a generic message

 ## Call Signature